-For the purposes of Volume 4 (Investment Business), Category 3 investment firms may undertake (subject to Rules AU-1.1.18 and AU-1.1.19) the following regulated investment services only:

-- a) Arranging deals in financial instruments; and - b) Advising on financial instruments.
+- AU-1.1.17 For the purposes of Volume 4 (Investment Business), Category 3 investment firms may undertake (subject to Rules AU-1.1.18 and AU-1.1.19) the following regulated investment services only: - a) Arranging deals in financial instruments; and - b) Advising on financial instruments.

-When undertaking either of the regulated investment services listed under Rule AU-1.1.17, Category 3 investment firms may not hold any client assets.
+When undertaking either of the regulated investment services listed under Rule AU-1.1.17, Category 3 investment firms must be independent and may not hold any client assets.